Penaz91/The_Glitch/README.md

 - Invert-o-glitch (couldn't find a better name yet): Ground kills you, obstacles don't.
 - Clipping glitch: You can glitch through certain walls
 - Clip-on-command glitch: Pressing down arrow makes you go through the platform you're standing on
+- Hovering glitch: If you keep the jump button pressed you'll keep going up, like you were flying.